mozilla/mozjpeg/README-turbo.txt

 You can also build the VirtualGL 2.1.x and TurboVNC 0.6 source code with the libjpeg-turbo SDK instead of TurboJPEG/IPP.
-It should work identically. libjpeg-turbo also includes static library versions of TurboJPEG/OSS, which are used to build TurboVNC 1.0 and later.
+It should work identically. libjpeg-turbo also includes static library versions of TurboJPEG/OSS, which are used to build VirtualGL 2.2 and TurboVNC 1.0 and later.

 ========================================
 Using libjpeg-turbo in Your Own Programs